nubpro/apple-product-avail-checker/README.md

 1. `yarn watch` in root directory

 ## Limitations
-The cost of running a 15s express state machine on AWS is quite high.
-The potential mitigation is to remove the 15s `Wait` state and use a SQS queue instead.
+~The cost of running a 15s express state machine on AWS is quite high.
+The potential mitigation is to remove the 15s `Wait` state and use a SQS queue instead.~
+Addressed